Everything you need to know about Kena: Bridge of Spirits

 There's also the announcement trailer from last June, when Kena: Bridge of Spirits was originally shown during the PS5 reveal event in June.
 You can watch that further above in the piece.

 After we see some fuzzy little black creatures darting about a forest, we get a look at Kena, the protagonist, who sits meditating.
 A male voice narrates ominous threats and assessments of her weaknesses, noting her mission to "help troubled spirits."

 "I know your kind," the voice says.
 "You sense the power that flows through this land, yet you do not fully understand it."
 We're also shown some cinematic battles where Kena appears to get wounded, along with plenty of gameplay as she explores a lush world and fights different spirits with a magical staff that doubles as a bow made of light.

-What is Kena: Bridge of Spirits' story about?
+What is the Kena: Bridge of Spirits story?

 "Kena, a young Spirit Guide, travels to an abandoned village in search of the sacred mountain shrine," the official plot synopsis on the Epic Games Store says.
 "She struggles to uncover the secrets of this forgotten community hidden in an overgrown forest where wandering spirits are trapped."
 Game Informer's cover story gives even more insight into this compelling narrative.

 The demo referenced in the Game Informer story is set towards the start of the game, follows Kena as she fights evil spirits before coming across a village where she meets a pair of sibling spirits, Saiya and Beni.
 They are the young children that sport a fox mask on their backs like a backpack.
 Kena helps these siblings find and calm down the spirit of their brother Taro.

 Helping spirits like this is apparently the focus in Kena: Bridge of Spirits, as Kena will encounter a family of spirits like this in every world that she visits.
 Saiya and Beni aren't the only characters that accompany Kena, as she also has the help of The Rot, those cute black creatures that won over people's hearts in the reveal trailer.